Budgerigars - Gregarious flock bird with a great urge to move

 A free flight space of at least 2 m³ is required for up to three pairs.
 The room should be designed to be safe and structured to support the natural urge to move.

-Outdoor Housing with Shelter
+Outdoor keeping with shelter

-For year-round outdoor housing, a frost-free shelter is required, with a minimum size of 100 × 50 × 100 cm (L × W × H).
+If kept outdoors all year round, a frost-free shelter is required, which is at least 100 × 50 × 100 cm (L × W × H) in size.

 Bathing and sand options